Italian Chemical Society: Publications

 It is the publisher of the journal La Chimica e l'Industria (Chemistry and Industry) and also published, until 1997, the Gazzetta Chimica Italiana (Italian Chemical Bulletin), which converged, together with many other European publications, into the European Journal of Inorganic Chemistry and the European Journal of Organic Chemistry.

 Leadership

-The President of the Society is Professor Angela Agostiano.
+As of 2023, the President of the Society is Professor Gianluca Farinola.